-Digital sales surged by 50% in 2020 as the pandemic brought a new era of digital-first business that will likely continue long-term.
-Customer expectations have also changed – 84% of customers say the experience a company provides is as important as its products and services.
+It’s no secret that the pandemic accelerated a new era of digital-first business.
+Customer expectations have also changed – 88% of customers say the experience a company provides is as important as its products and services.
 They want brands to know who they are, what their unique preferences are, and the types of personalized experiences they desire.

 This means marketers need to help customers prepare for key dates throughout the year – think Memorial Day, back-to-school, or Valentine’s Day.
 Businesses can pull valuable insights about customer behaviors from these year-long efforts to deliver more personalized, targeted messaging during the winter holiday season.

-I recently met with Ashley Fortman, experience strategist at Salesforce, and Donna Mull, CRM director of omnichannel at footwear retailer Rack Room Shoes, to discuss how to build brand loyalty through year-round holiday marketing that creates the kinds of personalized messaging experiences customers crave.
+I met with Ashley Fortman, marketing strategy director, and Rachel Meyers, director of industry focused product marketing, both at Salesforce, to discuss how to build brand loyalty through year-round holiday marketing that creates the kinds of personalized messaging experiences customers crave.

-It’s all about building the three Cs of personalization into your strategy: content, channels, and convenience.
+It’s all about building the three Cs of personalization into your strategy: content, channels, and compassion.

 Deliver data-powered holiday messaging

-Implicit data is inputs like browsing histories and digital channel engagement.
+Implicit data comes from inputs like browsing histories and digital channel engagements.
 A data science team or artificial intelligence (AI) tool can pull insights from this data and deliver powerful one-to-one content in a scalable way.
 Businesses wanting to enhance existing data and grow their customer profiles can collect explicit data, or zero-party data, from customers through surveys, click behavior, or preference centers.

 Ask your customers and prospects what they’ll be shopping for or what content they’ll be interested in to inform the holiday content they receive in messages.
-“In 2020, for example, Home Depot successfully surveyed customers about the Black Friday products that interested them most, allowing the company to create more personalized product recommendations,” Fortman said.
+“Hearing directly from customers in the Connected Shoppers Report in 2021, 74% of customers agree communicating honestly and transparently is more important now than before the pandemic.”
+Fortman said.

 Make your holiday strategy cross-channel

-“Duplicating your messages across these channels, especially if they’re not personalized, is a surefire recipe to annoy your customers,” Fortman said.
+“Duplicating your messages across web and mobile, especially if they’re not personalized, is a surefire recipe to annoy your customers,” Fortman said.
 “Great access to customers comes with great responsibility to personalize.”

 What does a solid cross-channel strategy look like?
-It should utilize each channel for its individual strengths and consider the end-to-end user experience from message to conversion.
+It should weigh the specific strengths of each channel, and consider the end-to-end user experience from message to conversion.
 Use email, for example, for messages that require storytelling with visuals and copy, and send push messages to drive engagement with apps that deliver interactive experiences that will resonate with your customers.

-Now we’re on to the third C. According to the National Retail Federation, 9 in 10 consumers are more likely to choose brands that offer convenient shopping experiences.
-When crafting your holiday strategy for 2021, think about how you can innovate to save your customers time and effort.
-Consider, for example, diversifying your payment, delivery, or shipping options, as many retailers did in 2020.
+Compassion starts with showing kindness – to your customers and to the environment – and extends into creating more convenience.
+When crafting your holiday strategy , think about how you can go the extra mile to create deeper connections and innovate to save your customers time and effort.
+Consider, for example, diversifying your payment, delivery, or shipping options, as many retailers did in 2021.